davp00/tags-backend/README.md

 ```

 ## Initialize Tags
-you can initialize a defined number of tags with the InsertTags mutation
+You can initialize a defined number of tags with the InsertTags mutation
 ```graphql
 mutation InsertTags($nTags: Int!){
   insertTags(nTags: $nTags)